 While the terms 'lossless' and 'hi-res' may be used in close connection – Apple Music has launched Lossless and Hi-Res Lossless labels and, to complicate matters further, Amazon Music prefers the terms HD and UHD when referring to its more premium audio offerings – music that is 'lossless' is not always hi-res.

-Here's the thing: where hi-res audio is defined as music that has a resolution higher than CD quality, lossless audio has no set specification in terms of bitrate.
+Where hi-res audio is generally understood as music that has a resolution higher than CD quality, lossless audio has no set specification in terms of bitrate.
 The term covers only how much data has been thrown out during the encoding process and, as a result, how much quality or “loss” you will experience when you play it.

 Which streaming services offer hi-res music?

-Short answer: Tidal, Amazon Music HD, Qobuz and Apple Music.
+Short answer: Tidal, Qobuz, Amazon Music and Apple Music.

-Here's an explainer on each service, the tech they use to deliver hi-res, what you'll need to play it, and, crucially, for whom each service will likely suit best.
+Here's an explainer on each service, the tech they use to deliver hi-res, what you'll need to play it, and, crucially, for whom each service will likely be best suited.

 Tidal – for MQA-enabled kit

 Tidal has been riding the hi-res wave since 2017 when it began offering hi-res audio streaming thanks to the adoption of MQA technology.
-Its vast number of hi-res streams are typically 24-bit/96kHz) 'Tidal Masters' tracks now have a significant presence in the catalogue alongside CD-quality streams – all available to subscribers of its £20 ($20, AU$24) per month HiFi Plus package.
+Its vast number of hi-res streams are typically 24-bit/96kHz and referred to as 'Tidal Masters' tracks and are available to Tidal HiFi Plus subscribers.

-Amazon Music HD – hi-res on a budget (especially for Prime members)
+Amazon Music Unlimited – for hi-res on a budget (especially if you are a Prime member)

-To Amazon’s credit, it pushes Ultra HD content extremely hard on the service with dedicated playlists and clear labelling, e.g Best of Ultra HD, Ultra HD: New Arrivals, Ultra HD Hip-Hop and Ultra HD Jazz.
+To Amazon’s credit, it pushes its seven-million-strong Ultra HD catalogue extremely hard on the service with dedicated playlists and clear labelling, e.g. Best of Ultra HD, Ultra HD: New Arrivals, Ultra HD Hip-Hop and Ultra HD Jazz.
 It doesn’t take long to find a steady stream of UHD music to listen to.

 Qobuz is the first streaming giant to have dropped MP3 streaming entirely, going all-in on CD-quality and hi-res streaming.
 In truth, taking a stand is nothing new to Qobuz, a company that tends to do things differently from most of its rivals in the music streaming world.

 Qobuz is now available on lots of devices.
-There's a web player as well as desktop (Mac and PC) and mobile (iOS and Android) apps, plus integration into a wide range of hi-fi products.
-Google Chromecast is a big deal here, as it means adding Qobuz to an existing 'dumb' hi-fi is as simple and affordable as adding a Chromecast dongle, and many hi-fi companies are now adding Chromecast support into their streaming components, thereby increasing Qobuz's availability.
+There's a web player as well as desktop (Mac and PC) and mobile (iOS and Android) apps, plus integration into a wide range of hi-fi and audio products – including Sonos speakers and Google Chromecast kit.

-With Qobuz, bitrate and frequency are displayed in the playback bar, and hi-res albums are clearly flagged with the familiar ‘Hi-Res Audio’ logo, both in the library interface and playback bar – little things that we wholeheartedly wish other streaming services would include.
+On Qobuz, bitrate and frequency are displayed in the playback bar, and hi-res albums are clearly flagged with the familiar ‘Hi-Res Audio’ logo, both in the library interface and playback bar.
+It is a great-sounding service with a mature hi-res offering.

 Apple Music – for Apple device owners

 Apple offers CD-quality (16-bit/44.1kHz), Apple Music Lossless (24-bit/48kHz) and Hi-Res Lossless (up to 24-bit/192kHz) streams via its ALAC (Apple Lossless Audio Codec) codec.
 And the best bit?
-If you subscribe to Apple Music at £10 ($10, AU$12) per month, there's no extra charge for these higher-quality streams.
-That puts it on a par with Amazon, and much cheaper than Tidal and Qobuz.
+All of these streams are available under the standard subscription price.
+That puts it on a par with Amazon, albeit is cheaper than Tidal and Qobuz.
 If you own an iPhone, the chances are pretty high that Apple Music is your service of choice – and its inclusive hi-res streaming only makes it harder to ignore.

-Like Amazon and Tidal, Apple Music also now has immersive audio tracks – this time through Apple's proprietary Dolby Atmos-powered Spatial Audio format, designed to provide "multidimensional sound and clarity"; to deliver surround sound and 3D audio via your headphones.
-These tracks will play automatically on AirPods or Beats headphones with a W1 or H1 chip.
-The HomePod also supports Spatial Audio, so you can fill your room with virtual 3D sound from a single device.
-As do the iPhone 11 onwards and iPad Pro (but not iPad, iPad Mini or iPad Air).
+Like Amazon Music and Tidal, Apple Music also now has immersive 3D audio tracks – this time through Apple's proprietary Dolby Atmos-powered Spatial Audio format.
+These tracks will play on AirPods or Beats headphones with a W1 or H1 chip, as well as on HomePods and the iPhone 11 onwards and iPad Pro (but not iPad, iPad Mini or iPad Air).
 Playing from an Apple TV 4K into a Dolby Atmos soundbar or system will work too.

-So will Deezer (which offers CD-quality) or YouTube Music (which maxes out at 256kbps within its paid-for tier) ever go hi-res?
-Alexander Holland, chief content and strategy officer at Deezer, offered some choice words on this last year: "Our goal is to make sure that Deezer brings value to both artists and music fans.
+So will Deezer (which offers CD-quality) or YouTube Music (which maxes out at 256kbps) ever go hi-res?
+Alexander Holland, chief content and strategy officer at Deezer, offered some choice words on this in 2021: "Our goal is to make sure that Deezer brings value to both artists and music fans.
 We’re not ready to announce anything just yet but are considering the implications on our users, technology and business.
 It’s clear that our industry shifted overnight and HiFi is the new de facto standard for audio quality.
 We would never want to stand in the way of that.
 You’ll hear more from us soon."